Not sure how to connect Bluetooth headphones to Mac? Here’s what you can do.

 - Review files and remove unnecessary ones.

-The short answer is: yes.
+Yes, you can use multiple Bluetooth headphones simultaneously on Mac.
 While it can be challenging for most PCs to play on multiple wireless devices at once, Mac actually allows it.

 Whether it’s to efficiently share your tunes or watch a movie on your Mac with a friend without disturbing anyone else, you have two options:

 Check out how to use multiple headphones on Mac for a more detailed guide.